ebooks.lu – a digital offer for public libraries

 In 2016, an in-depth report on Open Access infrastructures and impact on services was written by the Consortium department.
 Based on this report, priorities were set together with research stakeholders and a pilot project on “Monitoring the Open Access Transition” was undertaken in 2017.

 The National library and the Luxembourg National Research Fund (FNR) now also support the OA Switchboard initiative at the national level.
 The OA Switchboard is building a centralised messaging hub between publishers, funders and libraries for cost and publication management.
-Despite a lot of talk of big publishers transforming into “analytics” services, their support for even basic APIs and data exchange about publications is mostly inadequate or totally missing.
+The OA Switchboard is delivering publication data via API ino the consortium’s management system.
+As of 2024 the first large publishers such as DeGruyter and Wiley have joined OA Switchboard.

 ChronosHub

 As a spin off from this project, a collaboration between ChronosHub, the National library and the Luxembourg National Research Fund (FNR) was formalised in June 2021, after a pilot phase in 2020.
 This new tool centralises all APC related financial, compliance and eligibility processes for articles published under FNR grants.
-If the FNR’s OA requirements are met, the APCs are paid directly through ChronosHub, partially and in some cases even completely.
-This new digitised workflow allowed the FNR to increase its financial commitment substantially.
-There is also a researcher-facing workflow to check journal titles against FNR grant requirements upfront.
+As of 2024, the FNR successfully continues to use ChronosHub for its Open Access fund.

-A third strand of work is the exploration of consortial management of Open Access publications.
-In 2021, two so-called “Transformative Licences” were signed, through which the Consortium integrates the “Read” (formerly subscriptions) and “Publish” APC (Article Publishing Charge) aspects of publisher costs.
+A third strand of work is the inclusion of Open Access publications in publisher licences.
+In 2021, two so-called “Transformative Licences” were signed, through which the Consortium integrates the “Read” (formerly subscriptions) and “Publish” APC (Article Publishing Charge) costs in a single licence.
 Thereby the substantial additional costs of APC “in the wild” are either offset completely or at least reduced.

-Additionally, two national framework licences were signed with a new type of publishers who only publish Open Access, resulting in substantial discounts for all APCs.
+Two national framework licences are in place with a new type of publishers who only publish Open Access, resulting in substantial discounts for all APCs: Frontiers and MDPI.

 A final strand of work around usage statistics started in 2018.
 For several use cases, such as cost-control, finegrained analytics and quality control of publisher provided statistics, better data was required.
-A successful proof-of-concept was run with the IT department of the National Library in early 2019, using the ezPAARSE software (it parses proxy server logs into lists of access events and identifies articles).
-A collaboration with INIST-CNRS (Nancy) and Couperin was formalised and resulted in a new toolkit consisting of ezMESURE (Elastic-Kibana) and ezPAARSE, enriched with CrossRef and Unpaywall data.
+A successful proof-of-concept was run with the IT department of the National Library in early 2019, using the ezPAARSE software (it parses proxy server logs into lists of access events and identifies articles, including the availability of an open access version and full metadata).
+A collaboration with INIST-CNRS (Nancy) and Couperin was formalised in 2020 and resulted in a new toolkit called “ReadMETRICS” consisting of ezMESURE (Elastic-Kibana) and ezPAARSE, enriched with CrossRef and Unpaywall data.

-The opening of scientific publishing holds also great promise for improving workflows to integrate the core missions of the National Library such as a complete national scientific bibliography, legal deposit, long-term archiving and identifier stewardship (“Record of versions”).
-Finally, the Consortium itself will transform by offering new services and creating new partnerships, for example with funding bodies but also publishers and other, international, consortia.
+The opening of scientific publishing will facilitate workflows to integrate the core missions of the National Library such as a complete record of the national scientific output including digital legal deposit, long-term archiving and identifier stewardship (“Record of versions”).

-We could not have made such progress without our project partners nor our international community drivers such as the Max-Planck Digital Library from Munich (oa2020 project) and the International Coalition of Library Consortia (ICOLC).
+We could not have made such progress without our project partners nor our international community drivers such as the oa2020 project and the International Coalition of Library Consortia (ICOLC).

 More